Don’t Respect Your Boss? Try These 3 Tactics*

 As I keep harping on about, authenticity and consistency are key to a strong personal brand.
 If oiling the wheels is a step too far and you’d feel like a fraud, gritting your teeth to the point you had no gnashers left, there is another option: promote your brand further up the chain.

-*Despite what the picture might suggest, I’m not advocating violence.
+*Despite what the picture might suggest, I’m not advocating violence as a coping tactic.

 Leave a Reply